cascadiajs/cascadiajs/app/markdown/2026/scholarships.md

     a.
 Is a member of an under-represented minority (URM) in tech

     b.
 Has financial constraints that make purchasing a ticket a blocker

+    c.
+Is currently unemployed due to a recent layoff or downsizing
 ```

-Thanks to a generous donation from [Greg Bulmash](https://bulmash.com/), we also have some scholarships available for people who are recently unemployed due to layoffs/downsizing.
+Thanks to a generous donation from [Greg Bulmash](https://bulmash.com/), we have some scholarships available for people who are recently unemployed due to layoffs/downsizing.
 From Greg:

 "Getting laid off is depressing, isolating, and financially difficult.
 CascadiaJS has long been a source of inspiration and community for me.
 This grant is intended to buy tickets for developers who are currently unemployed due to a layoff / downsizing within the last couple of years.
 The intent is to give you a distraction from worrying, build your confidence and your community, and send you home with new knowledge and a bunch of new friends and acquaintances."